-As jobseekers continue to communicate more and more digitally with prospective employers, it is important to recognise signs of suspicious activity when jobs are advertised and offered without first meeting the employer face-to-face.
+As job seekers continue to communicate more and more digitally with prospective employers, it is important to recognize signs of suspicious activity when jobs are advertised and offered without first meeting the employer face-to-face.
 The following are common signs that communication from an employer might be fraudulent:

 Communication is sent from a generic email domain.

-Most legitimate recruitment efforts will come from an email that is associated with the company directly, not a Gmail or Yahoo account.
-Be sure to inspect the email address to make sure the company’s name is spelt and presented correctly, as fraudsters sometimes create look-alike email domains to fool jobseekers.
+Most legitimate recruiting efforts will come from an email that is associated with the company directly, not a Gmail or Yahoo account.
+Be sure to inspect the email address to make sure the company’s name is spelled and presented correctly as fraudsters sometimes create look-alike email domains to fool job seekers.

 The employer is not easy to find when doing a web search.

-The employer is asking you to communicate only with apps such as WhatsApp, Google Hangouts or Facebook Messenger.
+The employer is asking you to communicate only with apps such as WhatsApp, Google Hangouts, or Telegram.

-Communication should be done through official avenues of communication; such as meeting face-to-face, through a phone call, or via email from a company-official domain.
-It's easier for jobseekers to determine if a job offer is 'too good to be true' when using these methods.
+Communication should be done through official avenues of communication; like meeting face-to-face, through a phone call, or through email from a company-official domain.
+It is easier for job seekers to determine if a job offer is “too good to be true” when using these methods.

-The employer is asking you for copies of important personal identification information, such as driving licences, credit reports, banking information or social security information.
+The employer is asking you for copies of important personal identity information, such as driver licenses, credit reports, banking information, or social security information.